-Ljubljana may be compact, but it boasts myriad architectural styles, a picturesque Old Town and a youthful population who give its bountiful bars and restaurants the energy of a much bigger city.
+Ljubljana may be compact, but it boasts a myriad of architectural styles, a picturesque Old Town and a buzzing energy that give its bountiful bars and restaurants the dynamism of a much bigger city.

-Unlike much of the rest of Yugoslavia, which broke up in 1991, Slovenia’s post-communist years have been relatively trouble-free.
-It is now part of the EU, increasingly prosperous economically and keen to welcome outsiders.
-The capital is pretty, with a lively nightlife that blends boozy Eastern European hedonism with calmer, Mediterranean style.
+Unlike much of the rest of Yugoslavia, which broke up in 1992, Slovenia’s post-communist years have been relatively trouble-free.
+Slovenia is now part of the EU, increasingly prosperous economically and keen to welcome visitors.
+The capital is beautiful, with a lively nightlife that blends boozy Eastern European hedonism with calmer, Mediterranean style.

-While seminal Slovenian architect Jože Plečnik shaped the core of how the city looks, Ljubljana has also been influenced heavily by the Hungarians, Austrians and Italians.
+While seminal Slovenian architect Jože Plečnik shaped the core of how the city looks, the Hungarians, Austrians and Italians have also influenced Ljubljana heavily.
 These eclectic influences permeate many aspects of city life, including its food and drink.
 Enjoying an Italian-style gelato is as much part of the Ljubljana experience as savouring hearty Hungarian goulash.

 Perhaps the coolest pocket of Ljubljana is Metelkova.
-This former army barracks was first squatted before the city recognised it as a cultural centre.
-It now serves as a unique zone covered in graffiti and crazy sculptures.
+These former army barracks are the cultural centre of the city, serving as a unique zone covered in graffiti and dotted with eccentric sculptures.
 Today, almost anything goes in the zone – though ‘anything’ mostly means cool club nights, film screenings and exhibitions by young, experimental artists.
-The area is also home to the Museum of Modern Art.
+The area is also home to the Museum of Contemporary Art.